sammuelyee/docs/cartodb-editor.md

 	The map is connected to the dataset and you can edit any of the map or data details.
 You can also [(publish](#publish-and-share-your-map)) your map.

 **Note:** If you need to save a draft of your map while applying changes to a newer version, it is suggested to duplicate your map so that you have a backup copy of it.
-The *Duplicate map* option is available from the Edit drop-down menu of the Data View or Map View of a selected map.
-Note that stye changes applied to a duplicate map are not applied to the original.
+The *Duplicate map* option is available from the [(Edit](#edit-dataset-options)) drop-down menu of the Data View or Map View of a selected map.
+Note that style changes applied to a duplicate map are not applied to the original.

 ### Manage Your Datasets